ethereum/web3.py/docs/web3.contract.rst

     >>> from solcx import install_solc
     >>> install_solc(version='latest')

-You should now be set up to run the contract deployment example below:
+You should now be set up to compile and deploy a contract.

+The following example runs through these steps:
+#.
+Compile Solidity contract into bytecode and an ABI
+#.
+Initialize a Contract Web3.py instance
+#.
+Deploy the contract using the Contract instance to initiate a transaction
+#.
+Interact with the contract functions using the Contract instance

 .. code-block:: python